Bakuchiol: Benefits & How To Use It | Bakuchiol Vs. Retinol

 In Summary

 As a new entrant to the world of skin care, bakuchiol is being praised for the several benefits it has on your skin.
 It has been a part of several ancient medicines as it helps treat soothing inflammation, heal rashes, redness, and healing cuts.
 This ingredient is also an alternative for retinol due to its gentle nature.
 The benefits of bakuchiol include acne management, reducing hyperpigmentation, anti-aging properties, and soothing the skin.
+Known for being rich in antioxidants for the skin, bakuchiol helps improve overall skin health.
 Though considered safe, it is best to consult a doctor before including bakuchiol in your skin care routine.

 Frequently Asked Questions